fluffynuts/NUnit.StaticExpect/README.md

+# DEPRECATED
+Please consider https://github.com/fluffynuts/NExpect as an alternative, better in many respects:
+- more fluent syntax
+- easier to extend
+- deep equality checking
+- existing extension packages for NSubstitute and AspNetCore route / verb testing
+- active development and usage -- I use NExpect daily

+... on with the prior README ...

 # NUnit.StaticExpect
 Some users prefer a shorter form of assertion than is given by NUnit's `Assert.That`.
 If you statically import `NUnit.StaticExpect`,